Car AC compressor clutch

 How does an AC compressor clutch work?

-Compressor clutches are sometimes referred to as a magnetic clutch because they operate like an electro-magnet.
+Compressor clutches are sometimes referred to as a magnetic clutch because they operate with an electro-magnet.
 The clutch has three components.

-• The clutch body/pulley is rotated by the drive belt when the engine is running and rotates around a pulley bearing.
+• The clutch body/pulley is driven by the drive belt any time the engine is running.
+It spins on the pulley bearing.

 • The compressor clutch coil is simply a large coil of copper wire.
-When the driver requests AC, the system provides power to the clutch coil, thereby generating a magnetic field.
+When the driver requests AC, the system provides power to the clutch coil, thereby generating a magnetic field, which turn the pulley into a strong magnet.

 • The clutch plate connects to the AC compressor shaft and drives the compressor when it mates against the clutch body